Delphfrine Lee

-Delphrine "Del" L. Lee-Collins (born January 19, 1976) is an American former professional football defensive back who played for the New York Jets of the National Football League (NFL) for four games in the 1999 season.
+Delphrine "Del" L. Lee-Collins (born January 19, 1976) is an American former professional football player who was a defensive back for the New York Jets of the National Football League (NFL) for four games in the 1999 season.
 He is the cornerbacks coach for the Grambling State Tigers.
-He played college football at McNeese State University.
+He played college football for the McNeese State Cowboys.

 Playing career

-Lee played college football for the McNeese State Cowboys from 1994 to 1998, where he played in two Southland Conference Championships.
+Lee played college football for the McNeese Cowboys from 1994 to 1998, where he played in two Southland Conference Championships.

 Coaching career

 John Ehret HS (LA) (second stint)

 On August 16, 2017, Lee-Collins was named the interim head coach for John Ehret.

 Grambling State

 On March 1, 2018, Lee-Collins was hired as the cornerbacks coach for the Grambling State Tigers.

 Southeastern Louisiana

 Prior to the 2020 season, Lee-Collins was hired as the cornerbacks coach for the Southeastern Louisiana Lions.

 Grambling State (second stint)

 On February 29, 2024, Lee-Collins returned to Grambling State once again as their cornerbacks coach.